overeem11/EURADCLIM-tools/README.md

 – Instantaneous Surface Rain Rate
 – 1 Hour Rainfall Accumulation

 The have also been tested with the 1-h and 24-h precipitation accumulations in EURADCLIM.
+Note that all these datasets are in the ODIM-HDF5 format on the default OPERA grid of 2 km resolution (Lambert Azimuthal Equal Area projection; 2200 times 1900 grid cells).